CrossTheRoadElec/Phoenix5-Documentation/source/ch21_Errata.rst

 -----------------------------------------
 CANCoder is not available as a remote sensor source for Talon FX/SRX and Victor SPX.
 This will be addressed in a future update.

+.. tip:: This was added in Phoenix v5.17.6.
+Motor Controller must be updated to 20.1 or newer.

 LabVIEW 2020 Deploys failing
 -----------------------------------------
 During our system level validation, we observed a circumstance where LabVIEW permanent deploys would fail ("Connection disconnected by peer").